 - Fast Food Restaurant Pad 1 will be a new 2,000 square-foot restaurant located in the northeastern portion of Area 3.
 This restaurant will also include a drive-thru lane.
-Approximately 38 parking spaces will be provided.22 - Fast Food Restaurant Pad 2 will be a new 4,400 square-foot restaurant located in the eastern portion of Area 3 along the Washington Boulevard frontage.
+Approximately 38 parking spaces will be provided. - Fast Food Restaurant Pad 2 will be a new 4,400 square-foot restaurant located in the eastern portion of Area 3 along the Washington Boulevard frontage.
 This restaurant will also include a drive-thru lane.
-A total of 42 parking spaces will be provided.23 - Sit Down Restaurant Pad 3 will be a new 5,000 square-foot restaurant located on the southeast corner of Area 3.
+A total of 42 parking spaces will be provided. - Sit Down Restaurant Pad 3 will be a new 5,000 square-foot restaurant located on the southeast corner of Area 3.
 This restaurant will also include an outdoor dining area.
-A total of 77 parking spaces will be provided.24 - Fast Food Restaurant Pad 4 will include a new 2,000 square-foot restaurant located in the southwest portion of Area 3 along the Telegraph Road frontage.
+A total of 77 parking spaces will be provided. - Fast Food Restaurant Pad 4 will include a new 2,000 square-foot restaurant located in the southwest portion of Area 3 along the Telegraph Road frontage.
 This restaurant will also include a drive-thru lane.
-A total of 33 parking spaces will be provided.25 - The Pad 5 Alternative will include either a Fast Food Restaurant consisting of 4,500 square feet of floor area and 73 parking stalls.
-As an alternative, a four level, 70,000 square foot office building will be constructed on Pad 5.26 - A new Warehouse/Industrial Building will be located in the northwest portion of Area 3.
+A total of 33 parking spaces will be provided. - The Pad 5 Alternative will include either a Fast Food Restaurant consisting of 4,500 square feet of floor area and 73 parking stalls.
+As an alternative, a four level, 70,000 square foot office building will be constructed on Pad 5.
+This 70,000 square-foot office building may also be a public facility or public use. - A new Warehouse/Industrial Building will be located in the northwest portion of Area 3.
 This building will have a total floor area of approximately 55,000 square feet.
 A total of seven loading docks will be located along the building's west-facing elevation.
 Access to the truck receiving and loading area will be secured by gates.
-A total of 42 surface parking spaces will be provided in a surface parking lot located to the east of the building and approximately 20 surface parking spaces in the rear of the building.27
+A total of 42 surface parking spaces will be provided in a surface parking lot located to the east of the building and approximately 20 surface parking spaces in the rear of the building.